PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 - [Differences](#differences)

 ## How do I use them?
-Similarly to Bukkit plugins, you have to introduce a ``paper-plugin.yml`` file into your jar resources folder.
+Similarly to Bukkit plugins, you have to introduce a `paper-plugin.yml` file into your jar resources folder.
-This can act as a drop in replacement for ``plugin.yml``, allowing you to specifically target the Paper platform.
+This will not act as a drop-in replacement for `plugin.yml`, as some things, as outlined in this guide, need to be declared differently.

-It should be noted you still have the ability to include both ``paper-plugin.yml``and ``plugin.yml`` in the same jar.
+It should be noted you still have the ability to include both `paper-plugin.yml` and `plugin.yml` in the same jar.

 Here is an example configuration.
 ```yml